danoventa/CrackingTheCodingInterview/src/notebook/epics/kernels.md

 the browser windows which would make cleanup more consistent.
 We're stuck with a synchronous response on window close - kernels have to close immediately and they may not actually be able to.

+We could be pushing the connection config across the inter process boundary for `native-jupyter`, `default-python`, and `conda` when the user selects them from the main menu.
+However, that cuts out our future with websocket transported kernels (or does it?).